FACTBOX - Ricky Ponting one-day international achievements

-A rundown of former Australia captain Ricky Ponting's one-day international career after he said on Tuesday he had accepted his career in the 50-over format was over.
+A rundown of former Australia captain Ricky Ponting's one-day international career in the 50-over format after he was dropped from the team on Monday due to poor form.

 * Born: Dec 19, 1974 at Launceton, Tasmania